-Dr. Anthony Dixon earned his doctoral degree from Clemson University in Parks, Recreation and Tourism Management with an emphasis in sport, tourism, and economic development.
-Dr. Dixon earned his Master of Business Administration from East Carolina University with an emphasis in Strategic Management and Marketing in 2002.
-Dr. Dixon teaches sport finance, event management, research methods, and entrepreneurship.
+Dr. Anthony Dixon earned his doctoral degree from Clemson University in Parks, Recreation, and Tourism Management with an emphasis in sport, tourism, and economic development.
+Dr. Dixon earned his Master of Business Administration from East Carolina University in 2002.
+Dr. Dixon teaches finance, event management, research methods, and senior seminar.

 Dr. Carroll received a Master’s in Exercise & Sport Sciences from the University of Florida in 2004 and his PhD in Human Performance (concentration in Sport Management) from the University of Florida in 2009.
 He has taught courses in legal issues in sport, sport governance, research methods, facility management, social and ethical issues in sport, and critical issues in sport.
 He has experience working in the Ticket Office of the University of Florida and with the Hula Bowl in Maui, Hawaii.

 Research Interests – Legal issues in sport and recreation; Risk management; sport-related hazing and bullying; legal issues regarding the NCAA and student-athletes; disability sport.